hmc-cs111-fall2016/piconot/evaluation.md

    match the given API.
    * We used the APIs specification for directions (e.g. `East` and `StayHere`) rather than "E" and omitting the direction for `StayHere`.
-This was so `->` can have take one argument that's a tuple of fized size.
+This was so `->` can have take one argument that's a tuple of fixed size.
    * There is quite a bit of boilerplate code in terms of import and setting up the room.
 For example, the implicit conversion absolutely needed the `import State._` line in the same file as the code for it to work.